HaseebAhmed6/bmi-calculator/README.md

 Further details about conventional commits can be found [**here**](https://www.conventionalcommits.org/en/v1.0.0/).

-## Code implementation
+## Code Implementation

 After setting up the overall repository with the “devel” branch, branch protection and conventional commits structure in place, I started to develop the codebase.

 - Index.html - I initially focused on creating the basic structure of the BMI calculator using HTML in the index.html file.
 The HTML file added the main components for the application, consisting of input fields, buttons and a results section.
 In addition, links to the CSS (styles.css) and JavaScript (script.js) were added to the HTML file to ensure a fully functional app can be developed.
 - styles.css – After the basic structure of the application was in place using HTML, I created a styles.css file to design the application with various components such as colour, fonts, placement etc. This really brought the application to life and made it look visually appealing and easy to navigate.
-- tests/ – After the visual aspect of the application was ready, I added tests for both functions, to ensure we can add JavaScript functionality with testing in place.
+- tests – After the visual aspect of the application was ready, I added tests for both functions, to ensure we can add JavaScript functionality with testing in place.
-- script.js – After the testing in place, javascript was used to create the calculateBMI and getBMICategory function, as well as listeners and logic for the buttons.
+- script.js – After the testing in place, JavaScript was used to create the calculateBMI and getBMICategory functions, as well as listeners and logic for the buttons.

 ## Error Handling
 ![Missing input values](./images/development/missing_values.png) ![Negative input values](./images/development/negative_values.png)